Exit Intent Popups: Capturing Last-Minute Sales with Offers This 4th of July

 Compelling Offers

 Now that you have the client’s attention, you must offer something good.
-Make them feel like staying on your website is actually worth it.
+Encourage them to continue shopping.
+Capture attention with value.
+Popular 4th of July offers include:

 Clear Call to Action